FreePressUnlimited/Security_HQ/data-at-rest.md

 **USEFUL FOR**: Protecting your infrastructure especially if you are working with privacy-sensitive information and do not want to depend on software by big corporations like Amazon, Azure and Digital Ocean.

-**WHOSE ELIGIBLE**: Human rights organizations and human rights defenders, whether journalists or activits.
+**WHOSE ELIGIBLE**: Human rights organizations and human rights defenders, whether journalists or activists.

 **COST**: Free.